theodo/tyrion/README.md

  */
 ````

-The parser will look for all line containing '@debt' and starting either by `*` or `#` which cover most web programing language.
+The parser will look for all lines containing '@debt' and starting either by `*` or `#` which should cover most web programing languages.

 ## Contribute